Backcountry Skiing in Park City, Utah

 They specialize in getting you into the backcountry via climbing skins, which are straps of material that you attach to the bottom of your skis and let you grip snow and climb hills.
 There are special bindings that let your heal lift up like in cross country skiing, that lock into place when you are ready to take a downhill run.

-This type of skiing is physically demanding.
-It can be an exhausting slog for the uninitiated, even for those who feel they are in great shape, especially when at altitude.
+This type of skiing is not for the unfit.
+It can be an exhausting slog for the uninitiated even for those in decent condition, especially when at altitude.

 Your Typical Day with Utah Mountain Adventures